 Then Ava straightened.

 Not fully.
-Not easily.
-But upright.

-Liam followed a breath later.
+Liam followed half a breath later.

-The sound cracked through the room like a gunshot.
+The sound cracked through the room.

-Ava swayed, terrified.
+She swayed, terrified.

 Lucas did not touch her.